Deyspring/Hydra_transcripts/README.md

 The Daily log
 -----------------
+03/11
+Made a lot of progress, the excel module is splitting the geneid into separate letters, I think I've fixed this.

+Biggest issue: the json stripper is stripping the transcripts completely wrong from the json file.
+I will have to write a little piece of code to deal with this.
+There are multiple transcripts in each json file that are duplictes of each other, so I'll have to write a script to compair any new stripped items to older items before appending them to a list.

 03/10
 Today's todos:
 Fixed a bunch of things and program runs until end, saving a spreadsheet.